HaSela haAdom: Background

 Hiking across the land of Israel started as part of the Zionist youth movement, and was especially popular among the Palmach.
 It was seen as a thing sabras, non-immigrant Israelis, should do.
 They toured the whole new-born country, often going through the desert, along the coast and the Egyptian and Jordanian borders.
-The hikers had a saying, "Next year – Petra", the site called "the trek of treks".
+The hikers had a saying, "Next year in Petra", (Note: An analogy with the slogan "Next year in Jerusalem".) the site called "the trek of treks".
 Meir Har-Zion, often called a "mythological army hero", "fulfilled this oath" and travelled to Petra with his girlfriend, Rachel Savorai (also from Palmach), in 1953.
 Dominik Peters described their trip: "They hitchhiked southwards in Israel, crossed the border, took four bottles of water, some juice, food for two nights and one day, as well as a compass, a map, and a loaded rifle with them [...]
 Once Meir Har-Zion and Rachel Savorai, the first kovshim ("conquerors") of the sandy and stony soil, returned safe and sound, three men and two women decided after a Palmach reunion to follow their example."
 After publication of Har-Zion's book, Pirkei Yoman (Chapters of a Diary), such trips became very popular among young Israelis.
 This first group who decided to reach Petra after Har-Zion and Savorai were Arik Meger, Miriam Monderer, Eitan Minz, Ya'acov Kleifeld, and Gila Ben-Akiva.
 They did not succeed: Minz was bitten by a snake, and when they tried to return to Israel, they were killed by Jordanian soldiers.
 Later, in 1956, Dror Levi and Dimitri Berman of the 890th Battalion tried to reach Petra; Berman was wounded and Levi was killed.
 In 1957, six more Israelis were killed when they tried that trek.

 Yigal Schwartz writes that in the 1950s "the Red Rock functioned as a magical place on the map of the Israeli national imagination, the product of an ancient civilisation, the secret of whose charm also lay, without a doubt, in the fact that it was a dangerous site".